Spontaneous collective transport in a heat--bath: The model

-where $z=x_1-x_2$, $\eta_i(t)$ is Gaussian white noise of unit strength with no cross-correlation i.e. $\langle \eta_i(t)\eta_j(t) \rangle = \delta_{ij}$, $T$ is the temperature of the heat-bath and $k_B$ is the Boltzmann constant.
-Particles are characterized by having different damping coefficients $\Gamma_i(z)$ which depend on the configuration coordinate $z$ of the system. $V(z)$ generates a conservative force field between these particles which is attractive at a larger distance and is repulsive at small distances to account for an excluded volume interaction.
-Considering the centre of the dimer (or the system, since there is no mass) to be $x = \frac{x_1+x_2}{2}$ one can rewrite the model as
+where $z=x_1-x_2$ is configuration coordinate, $\eta_i(t)$ is Gaussian white noise of unit strength with zero mean and no cross-correlation i.e. $\langle \eta_i(t_1)\eta_j(t_2) \rangle = \delta_{ij}\delta(t_1-t_2)$, $T$ is temperature of the heat-bath and $k_B$ is the Boltzmann constant.
+Particles are characterized by different damping coefficients $\Gamma_i(z)$ ($i=1, 2$) which depend on the configuration coordinate $z$ of the system. $V(z)$ generates a conservative force field between these particles which is attractive at a larger distance and repulsive at small separations to account for an excluded volume interaction.
+Considering the centre mass (CM) of the dimer to be $x = \frac{x_1+x_2}{2}$, one can rewrite the model as